McDonald's Is Now Accepting Snapchats As Job Applications

 Complaints about customer service-oriented businesses hiring physically attractive people, especially young females, are kinda unique to the West, while McD's is a global company.
 Here in Asia, having cute and polite female staff is just assumed pretty much everywhere.
 There's a night-and-day difference in the customer experience at a Japanese M

 Millennial prejudice projections.
-(Score:3)
+(Score:2, Interesting)

 When it's very clear we are being told how we should view news articles with a pre-judgement inserted into the article heading.